 In between Purnululu and El Questro is the friendly town of Kununurra.
-It's a perfect stopover to have vehicles serviced, bush-repaired tyres professionally checked and food supplies toppped up.
-Cryovac'd meat and fish is readily available.
+It’s a perfect stopover to have vehicles serviced, bush-repaired tyres professionally checked and food supplies topped up.
+Cryovac’d meat and fish is readily available.

 We always visit Kununurra 4WD Spares, an ARB dealer, for any mechanical help and have found the team there first class.